wp-plugins/tabify-edit-screen/readme.txt

 == Changelog ==

+= 0.4 ( t.b.a. / planning ) =
+* Better UI admin
+* Know when a metabox is showed from the screen options
+* The sorting of metabox in the setting should be listen to in the edit screen
+* Start with translating the plugin
+* Improve deleting a tab from the setting screen

 = 0.3 (2012-4-7) =
 * Add support for the plugin "Types"
 * Removed the filter tabify_default_metaboxes_$posttype and changed it for the action tabify_add_meta_boxes